 2. Some customers complain that Premiere Pro crashes.
-That sure frustrates a lot when you are paying.
+That sure frustrates you a lot when you are paying.
 But Adobe takes that into consideration and releases updates to fix bugs (which might also contain additional functionalities apart from bug fixes).

 You could also contact the support or go through their tutorials to solve your issue.
-Keep in mind that even other post production tools like DaVinci Resolve crash.
+Keep in mind that even other post-production tools like DaVinci Resolve crash.

-Since these tools put a heavy load on your system’s resources like graphics card, CPU, RAM, storage disks – crashes can occur.
+Since these tools put a heavy load on your system’s resources like graphics card, CPU, RAM, and storage disks – crashes can occur.

 What Are The Next Steps?